neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CreatingAPlugin.rst

   plugins will be very site-specific most of the time.
 In these cases it makes sense to create the needed code inside the site package, instead of in a separate package.

-  For the sake of simplicity we will create a seperate package now.
+  For the sake of simplicity we will create a separate package now.

 If you do not have the Kickstart package installed, you must do this now: